AdrienPoupa/docker-compose-nas/README.md

 ## Quick Start

-`cp .env.example .env`, edit to your needs then `docker compose up -d`.
+`cp .env.example .env`, edit to your needs then `docker-compose up -d`.

 For the first time, run `./update-config.sh` to update the applications base URLs and set the API keys in `.env`.